Perledition/fuzzy-controller/README.md

 ###### Controller
 The controller works well for simple scenarios like this one.
 However, the controller itself is still quite simple and is probably not able to handle each possible edge case.
 A limitation could also be, that the controller uses the centroid of gravity for a resulting polygon in order to define the absolute output value of one membership (strong negative, negative, zero and so on).
 This might not be the perfect solution but works at least in the experiment quite well.

+At the moment only triangle definitions for input and output parameters are supported.

+In order to make improve or simplify the settings code could be improved in the way, that the user could create a yml file instead of a dict for the input and output parameter.